 Appearance

-Assign resources to designations
+Assign work to resources

 After setting up your project schedule, you can assign resources to the various designations on your projects.